blueboxd/chromium-legacy/README.md

 Basically equivalent to the [same version of original Chromium](https://chromestatus.com/features) except for limitations by old OSes (see below).

-## limitations / glitches
+## limitations

 - UI
   - unified window title & tab bar
     - not available on 10.7/10.8/10.9, replaced by classical title bar instead (thanks to [@Wowfunhappy](https://github.com/Wowfunhappy))
   - menus/sheets
-    - have no shadow
+    - have no shadow, indistinguishable from background
   - scrollbars
     - won't disappear despite "Show scrollbars when scrolling" option is enabled when GPU compositing is disabled
 - GPU assists